Cuba Tourist Card + Visa

 How to get a Cuban Tourist Card

-There are three main ways to acquire a Cuban Tourist Card:
+There are four simple to acquire a Cuban Tourist Card:

-1. The easiest way is to get your Cuban Tourist Card (whether pink or green) from the airline on your last leg of your trip to Cuba.
+1. If you're flying, the easiest way is to get your Cuban Tourist Card (whether pink or green) from the airline on your last leg of your trip to Cuba.
 Here are the details on the different airline procedures:

 - If you're flying from Canada direct to Cuba your airline will provide the Tourist Card in-flight and the price is included in your flight.